Nuveen Asset Management LLC Sells 594,422 Shares of Facebook, Inc. (NASDAQ:FB)

-Nuveen Asset Management LLC reduced its stake in shares of Facebook, Inc. (NASDAQ:FB) by 3.2% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Nuveen Asset Management LLC cut its holdings in Facebook, Inc. (NASDAQ:FB) by 3.2% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 18,261,289 shares of the social networking company’s stock after selling 594,422 shares during the quarter.
-Facebook comprises approximately 1.7% of Nuveen Asset Management LLC’s portfolio, making the stock its 5th largest holding.
-Nuveen Asset Management LLC owned about 0.64% of Facebook worth $5,378,497,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Facebook makes up 1.7% of Nuveen Asset Management LLC’s holdings, making the stock its 5th biggest holding.
+Nuveen Asset Management LLC owned approximately 0.64% of Facebook worth $5,378,497,000 as of its most recent SEC filing.

-A number of other large investors also recently made changes to their positions in the stock.
-Price T Rowe Associates Inc. MD raised its stake in Facebook by 0.9% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 101,745,652 shares of the social networking company’s stock worth $27,762,764,000 after acquiring an additional 919,615 shares in the last quarter.
-Geode Capital Management LLC increased its stake in Facebook by 1.9% in the first quarter.
-Geode Capital Management LLC now owns 37,780,412 shares of the social networking company’s stock valued at $11,095,469,000 after purchasing an additional 712,271 shares during the period.
-Morgan Stanley increased its stake in Facebook by 44.5% in the fourth quarter.
-Morgan Stanley now owns 30,382,192 shares of the social networking company’s stock valued at $8,299,199,000 after purchasing an additional 9,362,408 shares during the period.
-Norges Bank acquired a new position in Facebook in the fourth quarter valued at $8,021,574,000.
-Finally, Polen Capital Management LLC increased its stake in Facebook by 1.4% in the first quarter.
-Polen Capital Management LLC now owns 12,497,902 shares of the social networking company’s stock valued at $3,681,007,000 after purchasing an additional 177,413 shares during the period.
-Hedge funds and other institutional investors own 65.41% of the company’s stock.
+A number of other large investors have also added to or reduced their stakes in FB.
+Synergy Financial Management LLC raised its position in Facebook by 5.8% in the first quarter.
+Synergy Financial Management LLC now owns 23,378 shares of the social networking company’s stock valued at $6,886,000 after purchasing an additional 1,280 shares during the last quarter.
+Tiger Legatus Capital Management LLC bought a new position in Facebook in the first quarter valued at about $5,891,000.
+MayTech Global Investments LLC raised its position in Facebook by 0.8% in the first quarter.
+MayTech Global Investments LLC now owns 165,727 shares of the social networking company’s stock valued at $48,812,000 after purchasing an additional 1,298 shares during the last quarter.
+Graham Capital Management L.P. bought a new position in Facebook in the first quarter valued at about $4,684,000.
+Finally, Green Square Capital Advisors LLC raised its position in Facebook by 39.2% in the first quarter.
+Green Square Capital Advisors LLC now owns 2,483 shares of the social networking company’s stock valued at $731,000 after purchasing an additional 699 shares during the last quarter.
+65.41% of the stock is currently owned by institutional investors and hedge funds.

-In other news, VP Jennifer Newstead sold 250 shares of the firm’s stock in a transaction dated Thursday, May 20th.
-The shares were sold at an average price of $313.36, for a total transaction of $78,340.00.
-Following the completion of the transaction, the vice president now owns 9,890 shares in the company, valued at approximately $3,099,130.40.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO David M. Wehner sold 1,544 shares of the firm’s stock in a transaction dated Saturday, May 15th.
-The shares were sold at an average price of $315.94, for a total transaction of $487,811.36.
-Following the transaction, the chief financial officer now owns 25,273 shares of the company’s stock, valued at approximately $7,984,751.62.
+In other Facebook news, CEO Mark Zuckerberg sold 68,000 shares of the company’s stock in a transaction that occurred on Wednesday, April 14th.
+The stock was sold at an average price of $304.41, for a total transaction of $20,699,880.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CAO Susan J.S.
+Taylor sold 2,167 shares of the company’s stock in a transaction that occurred on Wednesday, May 19th.
+The shares were sold at an average price of $303.83, for a total value of $658,399.61.
+Following the transaction, the chief accounting officer now directly owns 386 shares of the company’s stock, valued at approximately $117,278.38.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 2,336,870 shares of company stock valued at $757,747,408.
-Insiders own 14.01% of the company’s stock.
+Insiders have sold a total of 2,336,870 shares of company stock valued at $757,747,408 over the last 90 days.
+14.01% of the stock is currently owned by company insiders.

-Facebook (NASDAQ:FB) last released its earnings results on Wednesday, April 28th.
-The social networking company reported $3.30 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.36 by $0.94.
-The firm had revenue of $26.20 billion for the quarter, compared to analysts’ expectations of $23.61 billion.
-Facebook had a net margin of 35.74% and a return on equity of 27.54%.
-Facebook’s quarterly revenue was up 47.7% on a year-over-year basis.
-During the same quarter last year, the company earned $1.71 EPS.
-As a group, analysts anticipate that Facebook, Inc. will post 13.18 EPS for the current fiscal year.
+Facebook (NASDAQ:FB) last issued its earnings results on Wednesday, April 28th.
+The social networking company reported $3.30 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.36 by $0.94.
+The firm had revenue of $26.20 billion for the quarter, compared to analyst estimates of $23.61 billion.
+Facebook had a return on equity of 27.54% and a net margin of 35.74%.
+The business’s revenue was up 47.7% on a year-over-year basis.
+During the same period in the previous year, the company posted $1.71 earnings per share.
+Equities analysts forecast that Facebook, Inc. will post 13.18 EPS for the current year.

 Facebook, Inc develops products that enable people to connect and share with friends and family through mobile devices, personal computers, virtual reality headsets, and in-home devices worldwide.
 The company's products include Facebook that enables people to connect, share, discover, and communicate with each other on mobile devices and personal computers; Instagram, a community for sharing photos, videos, and private messages; Messenger, a messaging application for people to connect with friends, family, groups, and businesses across platforms and devices; and WhatsApp, a messaging application that is used by people and businesses to communicate in a private way.